MauricioChe/mauricioche.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at the University of Vienna, funded by the FWF START Project Lorentzian length spaces, supervised by Clemens Sämann.
+I am a postdoctoral researcher at the University of Vienna, funded by the FWF START Project [Lorentzian length spaces](https://www.fwf.ac.at/en/research-radar/10.55776/STA32), supervised by [Clemens Sämann](https://clemenssaemann.wordpress.com/).
 In Spring 2025, I was a visiting fellow in the Trimester Program: "Metric Analysis", at the Hausdorff Research Institute for Mathematics.
-I completed my PhD in 2024, at Durham University, under the supervision of Fernando Galaz-García.
+I completed my PhD in 2024, at Durham University, under the supervision of [Fernando Galaz-García](https://www.durham.ac.uk/staff/fernando-galaz-garcia/).

-In August 2026, I will join the Department of Mathematics at Universidad de los Andes (Colombia) as a tenure-track assistant professor
+In August 2026, I will join the Department of Mathematics at Universidad de los Andes (Colombia) as a tenure-track assistant professor.

 My research interests include:

 - Metric Geometry
 - Optimal Transport
 - Lorentzian Geometry
-- Synthetic Curvature Bounds
+- Topological Data Analysis

 <!-- This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!